 What D-E authorized iPad apps are useful for creating a video?

 Depending on what you are trying to do and your preference, one app might work better than the other.
 The following apps, in alphabetical order, might be useful and are already on your school iPad or available in Self Service:

-- Videoleap by Enlight - Includes green screen and animation effects not available in iMovie.
+Videoleap by Enlight - Includes some animation effects not available in iMovie.
 (Available to 7th & 8th grade)

 What equipment is available to help me film a video?

 The Imperatore Library has the following available for loan to students or teachers:

 Variety of Padcaster equipment for improving iPad video filming including tripods, lenses, and microphones

 Where can I get more information on using iMovie on the iPad?